typelevel/sbt-typelevel/docs/faq.md

 lazy val docs = project.in(file("site")).enablePlugins(TypelevelSitePlugin)
 ```

 Place your `.md` files in the `docs/` directory of your project.
 The site is generated using [mdoc](https://scalameta.org/mdoc/) and [Laika](https://planet42.github.io/Laika/) and published to the `gh-pages` branch on every push to the specified branch.
 Make sure to enable GitHub pages in your repo settings.

 To preview locally, run `docs/mdoc` and then `docs/laikaPreview`.
+This should (reasonably quickly) start a webserver you can view on localhost.

+To enjoy a tighter edit loop: with `docs/laikaPreview` running, consider firing up another terminal and starting another sbt, then run `docs/mdoc --watch` [mdoc docs](https://scalameta.org/mdoc/docs/installation.html#live-reload-html-preview-on-file-save).